-- For the RS-232 operation, sending the <Ctrl-C> character will perform the same operation as the IEEE-488 device clear message.
-The power supply's data terminal ready (DTR) handshake line is set true following a device clear message. - All remote interface configurations can be entered only from the front panel.
-Refer to "Configuring the Remote Interface" on page 38 to configure the GPIB or RS-232 interface before operating the power supply remotely.
+For RS-232 operation, sending the $<\c trl - \c >$ character will perform the same operation as the IEEE-488 device clear message.
+The power supply's DTR (data terminal ready) handshake line is set true following a device clear message.

+All remote interface configurations can be entered only from the front panel.
+Refer to "Configuring the Remote Interface" on page 42 to configure for GPIB or RS-232 interface before operating the power supply remotely.